icefoxen/nanowasm/README.md

 # nanowasm

-A small standalone WebAssembly interpreter in Rust
+A small standalone WebAssembly interpreter in Rust.
+Currently not really usable, yet.

 # Goals